-The University of St. Augustine for Health Sciences is currently accepting applications for the Master of Health Science (MHS) program from the following states:AL, AK, AZ, CA, CO, CT, DE, FL, GA, HI, IA, ID, IL, IN, KS, KY, LA, ME, MD, MA, MI, MN, MS, MT, NE, NM, NV, NH, NJ, ND, OH, OK, OR, PA, RI, SC, SD, TN, TX, UT, VT, VA, WA, WV, and WY.
+The University of St. Augustine for Health Sciences is currently accepting applications for the Master of Health Science (MHS) program from the following states:AL, AK, AZ, CA, CO, CT, DE, FL, GA, HI, IA, ID, IL, IN, KS, KY, LA, ME, MD, MA, MI, MN, MO, MS, MT, NE, NM, NV, NH, NJ, ND, OH, OK, OR, PA, RI, SC, SD, TN, TX, UT, VT, VA, WA, WV, and WY.

 Our MHS admissions requirements are put in place to help you succeed in the program.

 - A bachelor’s or master’s degree from an accredited institution, preferably in the health sciences.
 If your degree is not focused in health sciences, your application essay should illustrate how the MHS and chosen specialization, will enable you to reach your professional goals.

 - Official transcripts from the highest degree conferring institution are required and must be submitted to the University directly from the issuing institution.

 - For those interested in the Athletic Training Specialization, residents of the USA, Canada and Ireland will need to provide evidence that you are a Licensed Athletic Trainer (LAT), and/or a Certified Athletic Trainer (ATC), a Canadian Athletic Therapist (CAT) or an Athletic Rehabilitation Therapist Ireland (ARTI).